cosargozukirmizi/tui-prevth/README.md

 # Install instructions specific to Ubuntu and Ubuntu-like distributions

-Get the source of ftxui-starter by
+Get the source of tui-prevth by
-> wget https<span/>://github.com/ArthurSonzogni/ftxui-starter/archive/refs/heads/master.zip
+> wget https<span/>://github.com/cosargozukirmizi/tui-prevth/archive/refs/heads/main.zip

 Unzip it by
-> unzip master.zip
+> unzip main.zip

-Go to the directory to put the source of tui-prevth by
+Change into directory by
-> cd ftxui-starter-master/src/
+> cd tui-prevth

-Remove the current main.cpp by
-> rm main.cpp

-Get the main.cpp for tui-prevth by
-> wget https<span/>://raw.githubusercontent.com/cosargozukirmizi/tui-prevth/main/main.cpp

 Install GNU Multiprecision by
 > sudo apt install libgmp-dev

-Go to the directory above by
-> cd ..

-Add a line to CMakeLists.txt by
-> sed -i '2i set(CMAKE_CXX_STANDARD 20)' CMakeLists.txt

-Add a target link library to CMakeLists.txt by
-> sed -i '33i gmpxx' CMakeLists.txt

-Add another target link library to CMakeLists.txt by
-> sed -i '33i gmp' CMakeLists.txt

-Make a build directory by
-> mkdir build

-Change into the build directory by
-> cd build

-Then build by
+Build by
-> cmake ..
+> cmake -B build .

-Then compile by
+Compile by
-> make -j
+> cd build && make

-Then run by
+Run by
-> ./ftxui-starter
+> ./a.out